-For example, if the exit is called TESTEXIT, the topology server searches for and starts the TESTEXIT.EXE (for Windows platforms) or TESTEXIT (for UNIX platforms).
+For example, if the exit is called TESTEXIT, the topology server searches for and starts the TESTEXIT.EXE (for Windows platforms) or TESTEXIT (for AIX or Linux platforms).
 This program registers a procedure within itself as a command exit procedure.